sethreidnz/aspnet-spa/README.md

 npm start
 ```

-> **NOTE:** During development the client is using the API at [http://localhost:3000](http://localhost:3000) because of the '.env.developement' file that
+> **NOTE:** During development the client is using the API at [http://localhost:3000](http://localhost:3000) because of the '.env.development' file that
 > defines this and is determined in the file '/client/api/apiConfig'.
 For more details see [the Create React App Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-development-environment-variables-in-env)

 ## Creating production build